dansward/0x24/README.md

 	    // Optional - true to create an inline script.
 Only works for same origin scripts. - Default: false inline : {bool},

-	    // Optional - true to include the async attribute of the <script> tag. - Default: false async : {bool},
+	    // Optional - true to include the async attribute of the <script> tag. - Default: true async : {bool},

 	    // Optional - true to include the defer attribute of the <script> tag. - Default: false